 Travel Travel Travel!

 Your vacation days are accruing, accruing, accruing.
 Even if you take just a day, your work isn’t going anywhere.
 If you decide to head out of town, make sure you include a mix of activities.
 Be a tourist one day and see all the landmarks that you’ve seen in the movies.
-The next day, take the road less travelled and explore the natural environment, away from big towns and cities.
+The next day, take the road less traveled and explore the natural environment, away from big towns and cities.
 Head out on an adventure somewhere that isn’t in the brochures.
-Getting in touch with nature is like a reset button for your mental well-being, and there’s nothing that inspires and refreshes your drive quite like time away from the familiar.
+Getting in touch with nature is like a reset button for your mental well being, and there’s nothing that inspires and refreshes your drive quite like time away from the familiar.
 And speaking of which…

 Forests and Gardens and Nature, Oh My!